A

 balancedpaws{at}yahoo.com

-Member: International
+Member: International Association of

-Massage and Bodywork
+Animal Massage and Bodywork

 What is dog massage?

-Dog massage includes a
+Dog massage includes

-variety of techniques -- some centuries
+a variety of techniques — some centuries old and others

-old and others quite new.
+quite new.
 It has been used to calm show dogs, to

-relieve pain in working dogs, and to increase energy and focus in
+relieve pain in working dogs, and to increase energy and

-agility dogs.
-Now it is available to improve the quality of your
+focus in agility dogs.
+Now it is available to improve

-pet's life.
+the quality of your pet’s life.

-Each dog massage is different; it depends on the dog's needs
+Each dog massage is different; it depends on the

-that day.
-Once dogs become familiar with massage, they are eager
+dog’s needs that day.
+Once dogs become familiar with

-to begin each session and they relax quickly and deeply.
-Often a
+massage, they are eager to begin each session and they

-dog will "ask" for particular work by moving his body under the hands.
+particular work by moving his body under the hands.

-Massage is part of a complete wellness program for your
+Massage is part of a complete wellness program

-stimulate key acupressure points.
-Massage does not substitute for
+Massage does not substitute for veterinary care, but

-veterinary care, but complements it.
-Regular massage can often
+complements it.
+Regular massage can often bring

-that medical advice can be sought before the problem becomes advanced.
+attention so that medical advice can be sought before

 Who needs a massage?

-& Young Dogs
+Puppies & Young Dogs

 - Helps them accept handling by vets, groomers, etc.